Henry J. Kaiser: Personal life

 Kaiser met his future wife, Bess Fosburgh, the daughter of a Virginia lumberman, when she came into his photographic shop in Lake Placid, New York, to buy film.
 Fosburgh's father demanded that Kaiser show that he was financially stable before he would consent to their marriage.
 Kaiser became a top salesman at a hardware company in Spokane, Washington, returning ten months later with enough money to placate his future father-in-law.
 They married on April 8, 1907, and had two children, Edgar Kaiser, Sr. and Henry Kaiser, Jr.

-Kaiser's first wife Bess Fosburgh died on March 14, 1951.
+Fosburgh died on March 14, 1951.
 Kaiser married her nurse Alyce Chester (reportedly with his wife's blessing) on April 10, 1951.
 He adopted her son, who as Michael Kaiser, attended Lafayette Public Vallecito School.
 Kaiser moved his family to Hawaii in 1955.
-Thereafter, the West Lafayette Kaiser estate deteriorated and was eventually demolished.
-The property became unrecognizable, subdivided into several homes.

 On August 24, 1967, Kaiser died at age 85 in Honolulu.
 He is interred in Mountain View Cemetery in the Main Mausoleum, in Oakland, California.

 He was outlived by his second wife, Alyce Chester Kaiser, who inherited half his fortune, and the other half went to "the Henry J. Kaiser Family Foundation, which was created to support the Kaiser medical program."
 His elder son, Edgar, who had been president of the Kaiser Industries Corporation since 1956, was substantially wealthy even though it was a fraction of his father's.

 One of Kaiser's grandsons, Edgar Kaiser Jr., became president of Kaiser Steel from 1981 to 1984, and briefly owned the Denver Broncos professional football franchise.
 Another grandson, Henry, is an Antarctic diver and experimental guitarist.